Shyam-Has-Your-Anomaly-Mitigated/Emul/ShYaM/README.md

 	)
 	8≪ ¶() spaces each parameter, and probably s/^/\n\t/

-	8≪ sentence/query/ETC should be reboxed for boxes
+	8≪ sentence/query/ETC should be reboxed for boxes; it's a bad habit I need to break!!!
+DX≪ 8≪ "\tFirst.
-	8≪ "\tFirst.
 Second.
 Third."
 	: ¶(sentence(, "first", "second", "third"))